carbonfive/functional-programming-weekly-challenge/Week004/README.md

 ## BONUS: MAP OVER BINARY TREES

-1. Can you implement a function "mapBBST" that, given a unary function and a balanced binary search tree produces a new balanced binary search tree from applying your unary function to each node in the original tree?
+1. Can you implement a function "mapBBST" that, given a unary function and a binary search tree produces a new binary search tree from applying your unary function to each node in the original tree?
 2. Modify your `makeBBST` to ensure that the tree you build is balanced.